-The following table provides a comparative analysis of the HPSSC's financial position as of December 31, 2012 and 2011.
+The following table provides a comparative analysis of HPSSC's financial position as of the fiscal year ending December 31, 2013 and 2012.
 It provides a summary of the economic resources (assets), the claims on these resources (liabilities) by outside creditors, and the net resources (equity) available to the organization.